bchugg/stat-map/lady tasting tea.md

 Fisher reasoned that if she was guessing at random (the null hypothesis), the chances were 1/70 that she would have gotten them all correct ($70 = {4 \choose 8}$, Muriel knew there were four of each).
 Fisher thought this sufficient evidence in her favor.

-Note that this example might suffer from the counterfactual worlds problem with p-values (see [[issues with p-values#Counterfactual reasoning]]).
+Note that this example might suffer from the counterfactual worlds problem with p-values (see [[issues with p-values#Counterfactual reasoning|issues with p-values:Counterfactual reasoning]]).
 If Muriel had made 1 mistake, then the p-value is 17/70 — would Fisher have allowed her to run the experiment again?
 If so, the sample size is not truly fixed and the p-value is invalid.